Atlanta Truck Accident Lawyer

 • Other circumstances may require filing a lawsuit

-The Buckhead Law Saxton Accident Injury Lawyers, P.C. team represents victims hurt in Atlanta truck accidents.
+The personal injury lawyers at Buckhead Law Saxton Accident Injury Lawyers, P.C. represent victims hurt in Atlanta truck accidents.
 We may be able to build your case, file your claim, or sue the liable parties to recover compensation.
 We are a contingency fee firm.
 We never charge our clients upfront.
 Instead, you pay for our representation from the payout we recover in your case.
 If we do not win your case, we do not get paid.

 Georgia Sets a Deadline for Suing an At-Fault Driver or Another Liable Party